 Happy Birthday to The Who’s late Keith Moon, rock’s greatest gonzo drummer, horse tranquilizer taker, practical joker (usually involving explosives, toilets, television sets, and brandy), and one man Wall of Sound.
-Moon, who was born 67 years ago today, August 23, was only 18 when he auditioned for The Who by striding onto the stage wearing dyed ginger hair to match his ginger-colored clothes, brazenly announcing he could play drums better than the bloke seated behind the kit (temporarily, it turned out), and proceeding to destroy the kit in a flurry of rolls, crashes, and kicks.
+Moon was only 18 when he auditioned for The Who by striding onto the stage wearing dyed ginger hair to match his ginger-colored clothes, brazenly announcing he could play drums better than the bloke seated behind the kit (temporarily, it turned out), and proceeding to destroy the kit in a flurry of rolls, crashes, and kicks.

 Moon became nearly as legendary for his epic capacity to party — start one, be the life of one, or end one — and, legend has it, drove either a Lincoln Continental or Rolls Royce into a hotel swimming pool for his 21st birthday (and maybe his 22nd and 23rd).
 And yes, he did pass out while playing onstage one night — twice– after ingesting too many horse tranquilizers and presumably knocking them back with an inadvisable amount of booze.
 In Keith’s case, the Tall Tales were just about right, no embellishment necessary.
 He was, in every way, shape, and form, a larger-than-life character.
 Not everybody can inspire a Muppet character named “Animal” (although we think Jim Henson’s creation was way more sedate and well-behaved than Moon The Loon).
 And has any drummer in rock history been filmed and photographed as frequently, garnering as much attention from the cameras and audience as his band’s lead singer or guitarist?